Tracer

 — CHAPTER FIVE —

-"Have you detected any hint of him?" the Emperor asked in a language almost too high for a human to hear.
+"Have you detected any hint of him?" the High Mandarin asked in his high-pitched, chirping language.

 "Hmmm . . . maybe.
-But an extreme range sensing ship picked up high-speed, singular life energy emissions — the type characteristic of personal armor fields — coming from here after the guy was destroyed.
-If that's the last armored warrior that was shot down, we'd better make sure nothing went wrong."
+But Armor Attack Ship 875 left an automated probe behind, and that probe picked up high-speed, singular life energy emissions — the type characteristic of personal armor fields.
+If he really was the last armored warrior, we'd better make sure nothing went wrong."

 "Well, I still don't think —"

 "There he is, sir!
 I don't believe it, but he's still alive.
-He's below the cloud level, and cruising rather slowly considering the atmospheric and gravitational conditions."
+He's below the cloud level.
+His flight speed is rather low considering the atmospheric and gravitational conditions."

 "There is highly evolved intelligent life down there.
 They even appear to have an electric-level technology."

-Several features around the Emperor's eyes hardened: he was deeply angered.
-"Why wasn't I informed of this?!" he demanded.
+Several features around the High Mandarin's eyes hardened: he was deeply angered.
+"How long have you known about this?!" he demanded.

 The second-in-command withdrew.
 "It just . . . didn't seem important at the time."

-"It is important, you insubordinate fool!" the Emperor snapped.
+"It is important, you insubordinate fool!" the High Mandarin snapped.
 "If he's met a technological race, he could probably teach them how to build a space armada.
 Now, we have to destroy not only an armored warrior, but an entire intelligent species!
+We have to start a whole new round of preparations now.
 This would never have happened if I'd been informed of the armored warrior's precise condition and what kind of planet he was orbiting."

-The first officer punched in a few commands on his console, and watched his display show their orbit of the blue-green world slowly tightening.
+The first officer punched in a few commands on his console, and watched his display.
+Their distance to the blue-green world slowly dwindled.

 Tracer is continued in chapter 6.